agraef/pd-jacktime/README.md

 = 4 4 1 (common time without subdivisions) and bpm = 120.
 You can also switch
 between Jack sync and internal time at any time, either with the red and green toggles of the abstraction or by sending a corresponding message to the third inlet.

-Please check the timebase-help.pd patch for an example which produces metronome clicks for illustration purposes.
+In addition, the third inlet also accepts any other message which is simply forwarded to the embedded `jacktime` object, like the Jack transport messages `start`, `stop` and `locate pos`.
+(The transport messages also work if transport information reporting is off.
+Please check the jacktime-help.pd patch for more information on these.)
+Please also check the timebase-help.pd patch for an example which produces metronome clicks for illustration purposes.

 Once pd-jacktime is installed, to give it a go launch Jack and open the timebase-help.pd patch.
 (Note that it doesn't matter whether Pd itself is